 Happy hour with a view

 There is no better place to watch the sunset than from Massimo cocktail bar.
 If you have only one day in Korcula, you should definitely enjoy a sunset cocktail here.
 It’s pricey but worth it.
 Situated on top of medieval Zakerjan Tower (Berim Tower), you will have to climb a few stairs and then a steep ladder through a small hatch to reach the outside seating area.
-Once you at the top you will have the most incredible view with the
+Once you at the top you will have the most incredible view.

 Who wouldn’t want to climb a ladder in a tower to get a cocktail, right?
 The bar also has a section on the lower level that you need only climb a few stairs to get to.
 But the real fun…….and beauty is up top.
 Your drinks will be brought up from the lower level to the top of the tower via a pulley system and then transferred to a tray and served to the table – so no the waiters aren’t expected to make their way up the steep ladder with drinks in hand, just in case you were wondering.

-Visit Marco Polo’s house
+Visit Marco Polo’s House

 Although the information is sketchy, Korcula boasts the fact that Marco Polo was from their island.
 Found amongst the streets in the Old Town is the House of Marco Polo.
 This is believed to be the childhood home of the famous world traveller and writer.
 Korcula has several Marco Polo stores that can be found throughout the town and part of the house is open for a visitors tour.
 We didn’t take the tour but we did spend a bit of time exploring the outside area and checking out the stores, which is worth it if you only have one day in Korcula.